aws-samples/failure-analysis-assistant/docs/MetricsInsights_en.md

 ## Technical Mechanism

-1. Infer relevant AWS namespaces from user queries (using Bedrock LLM)
+1. Infer relevant AWS namespaces from user queries (using Amazon Bedrock LLM)
 2. Retrieve a list of metrics from the inferred namespaces
-3. Generate optimal MetricDataQuery based on the query and metrics list (using Bedrock LLM)
+3. Generate optimal MetricDataQuery based on the query and metrics list (using Amazon Bedrock LLM)
 4. Retrieve actual metrics data using the CloudWatch API
-5. Analyze the retrieved data and generate insights (using Bedrock LLM)
+5. Analyze the retrieved data and generate insights (using Amazon Bedrock LLM)
 6. Format results in Markdown and send to Slack

 ## Configuration